Giftedness is not what I thought it was

 I imagine most families with young kids can relate to many parts of life with my lot.
 Our life is messy and crazy, and loud.
 It's kids running around the lounge room and jumping on the couch.
 It's giggles and laughter and constant talking and not listening to mum and dad.
 It's stubbornness and cheekiness and arguing and never-ending questions.
 It is siblings who play for hours in amazing worlds that exist only in their imaginations.
 It's three kids running around the museum with the same enthusiasm as a theme park.
 It's the fascination with a ladybug on a leaf.
 It's a great sense of humour, and it's so much clowning around.

 Gifted is also not really being understood a lot of the time.
-Core to the definition of the word gifted is 'asynchrony'.
-This is where some of your skills are advanced while some are lagging.
-So you might be able to think up amazing stories in your mind but be completely unable to write them down.
-You might be 3 years ahead in maths but 1 year behind in English.
-You might be a young child who can do algebra but not tie your shoelaces.
-Sometimes gifted means not caring one scrap about what you're learning in school.
-Sometimes it's the stress of knowing you're smart but getting poor grades.
-Gifted is being made to learn things in your first year of school that you knew when you were two – and being totally confused and frustrated about why.
-Often it's a seemingly endless repetition of work you already know, that as one of my kids at seven put it, 'makes me want to shut my ears and scream'.
+Core to the definition of gifted is 'asynchrony'.
+This is where some of your child's skills are advanced while some are typical for their age, or lagging.
+So they might be able to think up amazing stories in their mind but be completely unable to write them down.
+They might be three years ahead in maths but one year behind in English.
+They might be a young child who can do algebra but not tie their shoelaces.
+Sometimes gifted means not caring one scrap about what they're learning in school.
+Sometimes it's the stress of knowing they're smart but getting poor grades.
+Gifted is being made to learn things in their first year of school that they knew when they were one or two – and being totally confused and frustrated about why.
+Often it's a seemingly endless repetition of work they already know, that as one of my kids at seven put it, 'makes me want to shut my ears and scream'.
 Research shows gifted learners not only learn faster but are more likely to unlearn maths, science and foreign languages when made to revise the content more than 2-3 times after mastery (as is done in a normal classroom) (NAGC).
 All of these things can lead to disengagement from school and kids losing their love of learning.
 Research also shows that between 18% and 25% of gifted students drop out of school early (NAGC).
 And when parents go to teachers for help, often the understanding is just not there.

-As a parent, gifted is not wanting to utter the 'G' word for fear of what people will think.
-It's fear that teachers think we're 'those' pushy parents who have had the flashcards on rotation since our kids were babies.
-It's fear of not saying too much about our kids in front of other parents because they might think we're boasting.
-And when someone notices your baby knows all their colours, it's avoiding the questions about how you got them to do that because you yourself have literally no idea.
-It's constant wondering whether our kids are getting enough mental stimulation versus enough time to just be kids.
+As a parent, gifted is not wanting to utter the 'G' word for fear of being judged.
+It's worry that teachers think we're 'those' pushy parents who have had the flashcards on rotation since our kids were babies.
+It's always watching what we say about our kids in front of other parents because they might think we're boasting or trying to prove we're somehow better than they are.
+When someone notices your baby knows all their colours, it's avoiding the questions about how you got them to do that because you yourself have literally no idea.
+And trying to explain that will result in an awkward silence because... we agree, it doesn't make sense!
+In fact it's very rarely knowing how these kids learn all the incredible things they learn.
+Gifted is also constantly wondering whether our kids are getting enough mental stimulation versus enough time to just be kids.
 It's wondering which of the kids have a second exceptionality, which often goes hand-in-hand with high IQs.
-This means being gifted plus having another diagnosis that affects learning, such as ADHD, ASD, anxiety, dyslexia, dyspraxia, dysgraphia… the list of terms I had literally not heard of until recently, goes on.
+This means being gifted plus having another diagnosis that affects learning, such as ADHD, autism, anxiety, dyslexia, dyspraxia, dysgraphia… the list of terms I had literally not heard of until recently, goes on.
 It's wondering which of your kids needs a psychologist right now, or an OT, and knowing it'll be at least a 6 month wait to see anyone anyway.
 Gifted is constant worrying and wondering with limited support.

 I guess what I want to say here is that being gifted isn't a free ticket to an easy life.
 Gifted people aren't made by flashcards, or Mozart or second languages or any other kind of early education.
 These people are found across all races, cultures, and socioeconomic groups, globally.
-Essentially, giftedness is a neurodiversity with a social-emotional and learning difference.
+Essentially, giftedness is a neurodivergence with social-emotional and learning differences.
 It is highly genetic, meaning that while early experiences are influential, gifted people are essentially just born the way they are.
-They didn't ask to be born this way.
+These kids didn't ask to be born this way!
 And they aren't always the stereotypes that many believe.

 Gifted.
 It seems to me this word has different meanings for different people.
 I feel so lucky to be sharing life with these amazing little people.
 To me, gifted means excitement about the world, deep thinking, worry, love and endless laughter.
 Though sometimes, gifted can just be really hard.